Rdelux/Udacity-Project-Submission/Project4/AdvLaneFinding_WriteUp.md

 #### 1. Camera matrix and distortion coefficients Computation

-The first step for this project is to correct the camera distortions present in the video.
-In order to do this, I used the various Chess Board calibration images provided.
-The code for this step is contained in the first code cell of the IPython notebook "AdvLaneFinding_Submit.ipynb" (or in lines # through # of the file called `some_file.py`).
+The first step for this project is to correct the camera distortions present in the project video.
+In order to do this, I used the various chessboard calibration images provided, which can be found in the "camera_cal" folder.
+The code for this step is contained in the first code cell of the IPython notebook "AdvLaneFinding_Submit.ipynb" (or in lines 42 through 61 of the file called `AdvLaneFinding_Submit.py`).

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
+I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the physical space.
+Here I am assuming the chessboard has no out-of-plane component, therefore z=0 for all its coordinates and the object points are the same for each of the 20 calibration images.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+The following image shows an example of the detected chessboard corners:

+![alt text][image28]

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function, which can be seen in line 61 of the code.
+This step only need to be computed once since these parameters are the intrinsic properties of the camera.
+As an demonstration,  I applied this distortion correction to the test image 'calibration2.jpg' using the `cv2.undistort()` function in the second code cell.
+Here are the images of the obtained result:

 ![alt text][image1]